By Amy Hunt

 As evidenced by aerial photographs of the abode, the home is surrounded by plenty of lush green space - 51 acres in fact, to be precise.

 The home's enormous green space is interspersed with an array of trees, bushes and pathed walkways - as well as an enormous driveway at the front of the house.

 Where is Bagshot Park?

-As the Wessex family home, in Surrey, close to Guildford and Surrey, is so near to Windsor Castle, it’s reported that the Queen loves to pop over unannounced for tea.
+The Wessex family home is located in Surrey, close to places like Guildford and Woking.
+And as it is also so near to Windsor Castle (just a 20-minute drive), it's reported that the Queen loves to pop over unannounced for tea.

 Reportedly, the monarch and her daughter-in-law are particularly close, with a shared love of military history and horses, and so have plenty to chat about whenever they're together.

 The Countess of Wessex has also explained that their children, James and Louise, spend a lot of time with their grandmother due to the proximity of their homes.